Skip to main content

 Efficient intellectual assets management fosters innovation, creativity and knowledge sharing, and improves the chances of knowledge reaching the market and benefiting society.

-The valorisation of the intellectual assets (including IP) generated by the European research framework programme enables fair and transparent access to well-being as well as ecological and digital solutions.
+The valorisation of intellectual assets (including intellectual property - IP) generated by EU-funded research enables fair and rapid access to solutions to meet societal needs and overcome the challenges linked to the green and digital transitions.

-The report on The management and commercialisation of intellectual property in European universities explores intellectual property (IP) management practices among universities in the European Union.
+The report on The management and commercialisation of intellectual property in European universities explores IP management practices among universities in the European Union.
 Based on the empirical evidence gathered, the report presents models and processes of IP management and research commercialisation in universities and their interdependencies.

 Standards form a common language that allows researchers, people and industry to communicate, produce and commercialise products and services.
 This is especially important in the European single market.